Coffee is a beloved beverage throughout the world. Whether you like your coffee hot or cold, there are many different types to try.

 What are the differences in calories between an iced espresso and an iced latte?

 A standard iced espresso has virtually no calories.
-A standard iced latte has between 90 to 110 calories, but the calorie count can vary depending on what type of milk you use.
+A standard iced latte has between 90 and 110 calories, but the calorie count can vary depending on what type of milk you use.

 If you’re looking for something that’s lower in calories, try an unsweetened coffee or low-fat milk instead!